 “When I sing the National Anthem in front of a large audience at a sporting event, I love to invite everyone to sing along with me.
 This is our nation’s song and it should be sung together.
 It’s not a song to ignore or cheer during or to use as an audition for a recording contract.
 No, it’s a song that speaks of our country’s strength and endurance in the face of bombardments and attacks.
 It’s a song that unites us and it should be sung together, loud and proud!” – Christopher Fenoglio

-In 2017 Fenoglio moved closer to his goal to sing the National Anthem at all ballparks affiliated with the Chicago Cubs.
-All that is left is singing at Sloan Park in Mesa, Arizona, for a 2018 Spring Training game!
+Fenoglio will reach his goal of singing the National Anthem at all ballparks affiliated with the Chicago Cubs on March 15 at a 2018 Spring Training game for the Cubs at Sloan Park in Mesa, Arizona!
 Read more about Singing 4 the Cubs and watch videos in my blog posts.
 You can see additional photos at the Singing 4 the Cubs page on Facebook.

 Send a letter